Ekozini/alx-system_engineering-devops/README.md

-This is a folder for redirections
+This is a read me